Terms & Policies

 • Communicating with you about the Plait Services and providing customer support: We may send you service, technical and other administrative messages in reliance on our legitimate interests in administering the Plait Services.
 For example, we may send you messages about the availability or security of the Plait Services.
 We also process your personal data to respond to your comments and questions and to provide customer care and support.

-• Improving the Plait Services and Sites: We process your personal data to improve and optimise the Plait Services and Sites and to understand how you use the Plait Services and Sites, including to monitor usage or traffic patterns and to analyse trends and develop new products, services, features and functionality in reliance on our legitimate interests.
+• Improving the Plait Services and Sites: We process your personal data to improve and optimize the Plait Services and Sites and to understand how you use the Plait Services and Sites, including to monitor usage or traffic patterns and to analyze trends and develop new products, services, features and functionality in reliance on our legitimate interests.

 • Sending marketing communications: We process your personal data to send you marketing communications via email, post or SMS about our products, services and upcoming events that might interest you in reliance on our legitimate interests or where we seek your consent.
 Please see the "Your Privacy Rights and Choices" section below to learn how you can control your marketing preferences.